escobard/share/README.md

 ## Usage

-The product can be accessed here: https://share-ui.herokuapp.com/
+The product can be accessed here: http://localhost:3000/

-Follow the instructions within the messages to utilize.
+Follow the instructions within the messages to utilize, expanded instructions below.

+### Make donation form

+Enter a valid `public address`, the `public address' private key` and an ether amount `smaller than 1`.

 Feel free to use the following test account for a working `public / private` pair: